Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Transfer Learning

-We are now finally ready to introduce the multi-agent setting.
-There are $\aleph$ learning agents $\alpha=1,2,\ldots,\aleph$ all of which act in the same Markov decision process $M$, only that each agent $\alpha$ has her individual reward function $r^\alpha$.
-We assume however that all agents share their experience.
-That is, each agent has immediately access to all the observations made by each other agent~$\alpha$, in particular her history $(s^\alpha_t,a^\alpha_t,r^\alpha_t)_{t\geq 0}$ specifying the state $s^\alpha_t$ visited at step~$t$, the action $a^\alpha_t$ chosen and the reward $r^\alpha_t$ obtained.
-(As each learning agent aims at maximizing her own rewards, knowledge of the other agents' rewards is only of use in the special case when all agents have the same reward function, cf.~Theorem~\ref{thm2} below.)
-For each agent $\alpha$ we consider her individual regret
+While transfer as defined in the previous section depends on a fixed task sequence $M_1, M_2, \ldots, M_\aleph$, we rather take a look at the joint transfer over all permutations of these tasks.
+More precisely, we consider the following multi-agent setting, which generalizes the introduced RL setting to more than one agent.
+There are $\aleph$ learning agents $\alpha=1,2,\ldots,\aleph$ which simultaneously act in their own MDP $M_\alpha$.
+We assume however that all agents share their experiences.
+That is, each agent has immediate access to all the observations made by each other agent~$\alpha$, in particular its history $(s^\alpha_t,a^\alpha_t,r^\alpha_t)_{t\geq 0}$ specifying the state $s^\alpha_t$ visited at step~$t$, the action $a^\alpha_t$ chosen and the reward $r^\alpha_t$ obtained.
+(As each learning agent aims to maximize its own rewards, knowledge of the other agents' rewards is only of use in the special case when all agents have the same reward function, cf.~Theorem~\ref{thm2} below.)